logo logo

 You may feel that things are happening very quickly and you’re overwhelmed.
 You may never have imagined yourself in this situation, and you don’t quite know what to do.
 We understand the stress you’re under and the difficulties you face.
 We also understand the importance of the decisions you must now make and the many questions you now have.

-Please consult the “Practice Areas” and “Military Offenses” pages/tabs on this site for more information about specific cases and topics within the military justice system.
+To see all the different types of military cases we handle, please consult the “Practice Areas” and “Military Offenses” pages/tabs on this site for more information about specific cases and topics within the military justice system.
 In addition, our FAQ page answers some common questions that callers have: FAQ Page

-You have to consider what’s needed to ensure your rights are being protected, your defense has a voice, and you are seeking the most positive possible outcome in your case.
+When you are in trouble in the military, you have to consider what’s needed to ensure your rights are being protected, your defense has a voice, and you are seeking the most positive possible outcome in your case.
 Civilian criminal defense attorney Richard V. Stevens, and his military defense law practice, have a sole purpose: to provide our nation’s military members with experienced and aggressive legal representation in the face of adverse military actions and discipline, such as courts-martial.

 Former Active Duty JAG Attorney.
 Aggressive Civilian Defense Lawyer.
 Experience You Can Rely On.